What are smart meters

 Will I still be sent energy bills?

 Yes.
 Your in-home display is for information only.
-You will still receive regular energy bills in the same way you do now, whether that's in the post or online.
-Only now they'll be accurate, without you having to submit a manual meter reading.
+You will still receive regular energy bills in the same way you do now, whether that's in the post or online, but now they'll be accurate, without you having to submit a manual meter reading.
 Depending on your energy supplier, you may also receive some energy efficiency advice.

-What are the technical standards that smart meters have to meet?
+What are the standards that smart meters have to meet?

 Smart meters are covered by strict UK and EU product safety laws.
 These ensure that smart meters all have the same high quality and safety standards, regardless of your energy supplier.